The Effects of Employee Turnover on Internal Audit Teams

-- Audits get done when professional internal auditors are used because performing the audit is the auditors sole responsibility.
+- Audits get done when professional internal auditors are used because performing the audit is the auditor's sole responsibility.
 There is no need to find internal people who are available and have the necessary process expertise.

 - Internal personnel will miss findings because they don’t audit regularly, and do not have the perspective of a third-party auditor.

 - Professional auditors know how to audit top management.
-When it comes to strategy, management processes, risk, objectives, and allocation of resources, unless internal personnel come from top management, they are often intimidated by top management, and they won’t understand management issues and processes due to their lack of exposure.
+When it comes to strategy, management processes, risk, objectives, and allocation of resources, unless internal personnel comes from top management, they are often intimidated by top management, and they won’t understand management issues and processes due to their lack of exposure.

 - Professional auditors regularly interact with third-party registrars, and many have experience as third-party auditors.
 They know the standard better than internal people.
 They are familiar with how third-party auditors think, and they know what will get you through a third-party audit.

 - The expertise of a professional auditor can teach your organization how to use management systems to make you better.
-We are not talking how to make more work.
-We’re talking how to improve your processes, your organization, and your results.
+We are not talking about how to make more work.
+We’re talking about how to improve your processes, your organization, and your results.

-- Professional auditors see dozens of clients, and log scores of audit days every year.
+- Professional auditors see dozens of clients and log scores of audit days every year.
 This full-time responsibility exposes them to diverse approaches which are then brought to you.
 Professional auditors see outside your box.

-As consultants, we’re passionate about knowing the standards inside and out, and applying them accurately and precisely to every organization under the sun.
+As consultants, we’re passionate about knowing the standards inside and out and applying them accurately and precisely to every organization under the sun.
 It’s what we do.
-We stand ready to teach you what you need to know about the standards, and help you understand how to run your management system in an efficient and intelligent way.
+We stand ready to teach you what you need to know about the standards and help you understand how to run your management system in an efficient and intelligent way.
 Yes, this is a blatant sales pitch for our services.
 It may also be the best thing you can do for yourself and your organization.
 ISO is easy but doing well…you need us.
 You have a business to run.
 Give us a call and let us help you figure out how you can take care of your business while we guarantee you keep your certification.

-Cavendish Scott, Inc. has been consulting, training and auditing in ISO and related standards for over 35 years.
+Cavendish Scott, Inc. has been consulting, training, and auditing in ISO and related standards for over 35 years.
 We are always accurate and professional and generate meaningful management system solutions.
-We guarantee successful certification in a non-bureaucratic, value added way.
+We guarantee successful certification in a non-bureaucratic, value-added way.
 Our vision is for our customers to be intentionally successful, more so than their competitors.
 For more information contact us at www.CavendishScott.com.